What is Intestinal Gas?

-You can rest easy knowing that there are only two major causes of ingestion of air from intestinal gas and bacterial breakdown of substances found in certain types of food.
-If you pass gas more often than this regularly, you could have excessive flatulence.
+You can rest easy knowing that there are only two significant ingestion causes of air from intestinal gas and bacterial breakdown of substances found in certain types of food.
+You could have excessive flatulence if you pass gas more often than this regularly.

 Swallow air: